sul-dlss/DeveloperPlaybook/best-practices/tech_lead.md

 - How we use zenhub
   - what are the columns?  what do they mean?
   - how do tickets get into each column?
+  - how do we sort them?
 - How we use GoogleDocs for running notes and action Items
   - assigning something to a person with a comment
   - resolving the item via the comment AND with strikethrough for text
+  - making the notes text a different color from the agenda text

 ### WorkCycle Planning